jocelyncjl/cloud-edge-task-scheduling/README.md

 Evaluation Focus

-The main evaluation metrics used in this project are: CPU usage Special attention is given to CPU metrics, since the main scheduling rules are triggered by CPU pressure or designed to reduce CPU concentration on the cloud side.
-For task migration, the key comparison is: before scheduler: cloud CPU remains high, around 50-55% after scheduler: cloud CPU drops to around 20-25%
+The main evaluation metrics used in this project are: CPU usage, Special attention is given to CPU metrics, since the main scheduling rules are triggered by CPU pressure or designed to reduce CPU concentration on the cloud side.
+For task migration, the key comparison is: before scheduler: cloud CPU remains high, around 50-55%, after scheduler: cloud CPU drops to around 20-25%.
 This CPU reduction is the clearest evidence that the rule-based scheduler improves workload placement.